jmuxfeldt/claude-coding-sandbox/Readme.md

 ## Example Only

-This is only and example, which you can adjust to your own needs.
+This is only an example, which you can adjust to your own needs.
 There are certain central concepts governing the configurateion:

 1. An .env file containing a HOME_DIR and a WORKING_DIR variable.
 These will be  mirrored inside the container according to the docker-compose.yaml and the Docker file. ***The $HOME directory in the docker container is set to HOME_DIR  automatically on build.
 If you change these, you must rebuild the container.
 This part is crucial for Claude Code.***
 2. You can change everything else, in particular which projects you want to mount.
 Maybe you need to mount several project directories. ***Claude doesn't care, so long as they have the same paths inside the container as outside the container***.